-Before we think about using a dynamic risk assessment, we need to know what it means.
 We can start with the definition of the word dynamic.
-It's defined in the Oxford Dictionary as 'constant change'.
+Dynamic is in the Oxford Dictionary as 'constant change'.

 - (of a process or system) characterized by constant change, activity, or progress.